RedTeamOperations/cwl-blackfriday-offers/README.md

 ## Deals Preview

-Explore the fantastic offers we have in store for you:
+Explore the fantastic offers we have in store for you: Avail deals here : https://cyberwarfare.live/blackfriday/

 **Course Discounts:** Elevate your cyber security skills with our premium courses at unbeatable prices.